 My advisor recommended taking some general education requirement classes and enlightened me with the suggestion that perhaps I should consider my academic strengths when deciding on a major and doing a little more research into what a discipline entails before jumping in and finding out afterward.
-This advising guided me toward the major I am today, and I can, for once, say with certainty that I found my match.
+This advising guided me toward the major I am pursuing today.
+I can, for once, say with certainty that I found my match as a professional writing major.
+English had always been my favorite subject throughout school and I always performed better on the reading and writing sections of tests than any other.
+Looking back, it seems odd that I originally chose to pursue science instead.
+Sometimes, it takes an outside perspective to find your path.
+I remember the first day I took a creative writing class; it was the first time I'd left a class confident in myself and very at-home with the material.
+This feeling really solidified that I had made the right choice.

-My journey is a common one, and I don't regret the winding path I took toward landing on a major, but the mistakes and stumbles I made along the way could have been prevented, and I could have saved myself time and money.
-You can too.
+My journey is a common one, and I don't regret the winding road I took toward landing on a major, but the mistakes and stumbles I made along the way could have been prevented; I could have saved myself time and money.

-If you're a prospective college student finding yourself staring at a computer screen, scrolling through the options for that all-important question, "What is your intended major?", first, just breathe.
+If you're a prospective college student finding yourself staring at a computer screen, scrolling through the options for that all-important question, "What is your intended major?", just breathe.
 The decision you make on that application is not the be-all and end-all of your future.
 Letting go of the pressure to make a premature decision can help ease the anxiety of the process of figuring it out and can prevent you from jumping into something too quickly like I did.